Real Democracy: Introduction

 One might assume by discarding the above conception that we must mean that only a direct democracy can be truly called democracy.
 This is not our intention at all.
 This focus on formal process is just a diversion from what is important.
 Again, we stress that real democracy must be substantive rather than merely formal.
 This means that the outcomes of governmental decisions and execution of laws and policies must be in accord with the best interests of the people, rather than serving any elite faction, or even a majority.

 Another common understanding of democracy which should not be inferred here is “rule by the majority.”
-Democracy must serve the common good of the people as a whole, not just a majority.
+Democracy must serve the common good of the people as a whole, not just a faction, even if that faction is a consistent majority.

 (2018-03-26 This is a work in progress, to be continued…)